 that gets read when the SPA application starts.

-Setting a small expiration period is a neat addition, as cookies get sent to the back-end on each XHR request.
-Expiration period (e.g. 30 sec) should be big enough to bootstrap and kick off the SPA to read the cookie and small enough to prevent adding unnecessary cookie to most of the server-side requests.
-Though it would introduce some fragility, negligible but still.
+Setting a short expiration period is a neat addition, as cookies get sent to the back-end on each XHR request.
+The expiration period (e.g. 30 sec) should be big enough to bootstrap and kick off the SPA to read the cookie and small enough to prevent adding an unnecessary cookie to most of the server-side requests.

 Just add 1 line to the above UseSpa